 Lexincorp Central American Law Firm

-The following law(s) specifically govern personal data / information:
+What law(s) specifically govern personal data / information?

 Law number 8968, Law on the Protection of Personal Data

-The key data protection principles in this jurisdiction are:
+What are the key data protection principles in this jurisdiction?:

 - Informative self- determination.